treasure-data/prestogres/README.md

 2. pgpool-II rewrites the query to `SELECT run_presto_as_temp_table(..., '...original SELECT query...')`
 2. `run_presto_as_temp_table` function implemented in PostgreSQL runs the query on Presto

+This presto-pggw installs patched pgpool-II but doesn't install PostgreSQL.
+You need to install PostgreSQL (with python support) separately.

 ## Prerequirements

 * Ruby and RubyGems